Max is a multi-award winning composer, sound designer and stage director.

 Some of Max’s international work includes sound designing for New York’s Ontological Theatre’s The Four Twins.
 Max composed music for About Face, Kate Champion’s solo dance work.
 Max directed and composed the soundtrack for the Australian premiere of Richard Forman’s My Head Was A Sledgehammer for B Sharp.
 For 2003 Sydney Festival Max directed his own premiere work Close Your Little Eyes.

 Max has won the Helpmann Award for Best Sound Design twice (War of the Roses and The Ham Funeral/Journal of the Plague Year) and been nominated for Three Sisters.
-He’s been nominated for the Sydney Theatre Awards for The Testament of Mary, The Age I’m In, The Art of War, The Lost Echo, Now that Communism, Festen and Julius Caesar.
+He’s been nominated for the Sydney Theatre Awards for Saint Joan, The Testament of Mary, The Age I’m In, The Art of War, The Lost Echo, Now that Communism, Festen and Julius Caesar.

 For enquiries regarding Max Lyandvert please contact us via email or on (02) 9319 7199.